learnbymakingwales/learnbymakingwales.github.io/en/updates/_posts/2022-12-21-what-weve-learned.md

 * We put our Learn by making prototypes in front of real users: people that had experience of dealing with NRW and requesting permission to use their land.
 We only interviewed 3 people but hearing their thoughts on the current service and then our tiny prototype was jaw-dropping at times.
 The Labs environment gave us the time and space to organise this such that participants could focus on the feedback rather than get bogged down in the admin.

-* Feedback helped give our participants confidence that their hunches were right and gave them powerful video evidence to take to their senior team.
+* User feedback helped give our participants confidence that their hunches were right and gave them powerful video evidence to take to their senior team.
 The case for change was stronger for it.

 ## Lesson 4: It’s hard to find the right Labs-sized problem to explore and prototype

-We experimented with 2 approaches to hands-on learning - an abstract design challenge and a specific area of the NRW website.
+We experimented with 2 approaches to hands-on learning - an abstract [design challenge](https://learnbymaking.wales/en/resource/design-challenge.html) and a specific [area of the NRW website](https://naturalresources.wales/permits-and-permissions/?lang=en).
 We learned:

 * There was value in exploring concepts in the abstract because it allowed us to step outside of the the day-to-day.
-For us this meant setting a design challenge around a festival and it worked well <link>
+For us this meant setting a design challenge around a festival and [it worked well](https://learnbymaking.wales/en/updates/2022/11/25/week-seven.html).

 * Something relevant is more impactful than something abstract.
 The value here was to pick a problem to focus on together.
 Had we decided on a specific problem to focus on up-front, we’d have missed the opportunity to explore and talk through what makes an ideal area to explore and prototype.
 Making it relevant increases the chances of the work being taken forward.